musios-app/support-act/README.md

 checkNetAccess("127.0.0.1")
 ```

-### Get local copies of cloud files
+### `cloudDownload(<file-path>)`

-`cloudDownload(<file-path>)`
+Cloud storage like Dropbox, Google Drive, and iCloud have defauly mode of storing files in the cloud to space on your drive.
+But for music performance you want as much content stored on your disk as practice to avoid delays.

-If you use cloud storage like Dropbox, Google Drive, or iCloud, then you may find important have removed from your computer.
-We need to force a download files to your local drive so your performance isn't slowed.
+This function need to force a download files to your local drive so your performance isn't slowed.

 Depending upon the size of the file or directory, this may take a while.
 It's recommended that you use the "Keep Local" option in your cloud storage app to keep the files on your computer.